FALL 2018 GRADUATE APPLICATION DEADLINE: December 12, 2017 5:00 PM (CST)

 Graduate Records Examination score (GRE)

 You’ll need to ask the Educational Testing Service (ETS) to submit official scores electronically to the university database.
 When ETS asks for destination codes, put 1836 for the institution and leave the department code blank.
-The department pays considerable attention to GRE verbal scores, which have proven to have a high correlation with long-term success in our program.
-The average GRE percentile score for domestic (U.S.) students accepted into the program in the last few years has been in the 80s.
-In all admissions cases, we examine the whole application package, and do not determine admission based solely on GRE scores.
-If you are currently in an MA program we will accept a copy of a GRE report regardless of when the exam was taken.
+The department pays serious attention to GRE scores, especially the verbal and analytical sections, though we understand the many non-native-speakers of English have lower scores in these areas.
+That said, in all admissions cases, we examine the whole application package, and do not determine admission based solely on GRE scores.
+If you are currently in an MA or PhD program we will accept a copy of a GRE report regardless of when the exam was taken.
 In all other cases the exam scores must not be older than five years.

-If English is not your first language, you must demonstrate your proficiency in the English language by submitting a TOEFL score of 600 or above on the paper test, or a score of 253 on the computer based test.
-We strongly recommend that you take the Test of Written English (TWE) section of the TOEFL, which is given on certain test dates; contact TOEFL Services (phone number 609-683-2091) for more detailed information.
-A copy of your score should be sent to the Department of History.
+If English is not your first language, you must demonstrate your proficiency in English with a TOEFL score of 600 or above on the paper test, or a score of 253 on the computer based test.
+We strongly recommend that you take the Test of Written English (TWE) section of the TOEFL, which is given on certain test dates.
+See https://www.ets.org/toefl/ for more detailed information.
+You will be able to self-report your TOEFL test score and are encouraged to upload a copy of your score report.
+Official test scores must be sent to the University of Illinois at Urbana-Champaign using Institution Code 1846.
 All international students should refer to our special information for international students section for further information.

 Please submit an unofficial transcript with your application.
 A grade point average (GPA) of 3.0 (A=4.0), or comparable GPA for an international applicant, for last two years of undergraduate study is a minimum requirement for admission.
 If your undergraduate study is longer than 4 years, additional semesters may be used to calculate the admission GPA.
 Official transcripts are not a required component of the application.